chi0tzp/WarpedGANSpace/demo/BigGAN.md

-# BigGAN pre-trained on ImageNet
+# BigGAN pretrained on ImageNet